Meowcoin-Foundation/meowpowminer/README.md

 Also, if you are solo mining direct to meowcoind or meowcoin-qt, before launching meowpowminer, make sure that:
     * the node is fully syncd
-    * the node is listening on the RPC port (8819 for mainnet)
+    * the node is listening on the RPC port (rpcport=xxx in meowcoin.conf)
     * the node has miningaddress="youraddress" set in the meowcoin.conf file
     * the node has rpcuser and rpcpassword set in the meowcoin.conf file.
+    * the node has rpcbind=0.0.0.0 or 127.0.0.1
+    * the node allows IP address of miners

 ===============

-> evrprogpowpow miner with OpenCL, CUDA and stratum support
+> meowpowminer miner with OpenCL, CUDA and stratum support

-**meowpowminer** is an ProgPoW GPU mining worker: with meowpowminer you can mine Meowcoin, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
+**meowpowminer** is an MeowPow GPU mining worker: with meowpowminer you can mine Meowcoin, which relies on an ProgPoW-based Proof of Work thus including Ethereum ProgPoW and others.
 This is the actively maintained version of meowpowminer.
 It originates from the [ethminer](https://github.com/ethereum-mining/ethminer) project.
 Check the original [ProgPoW](https://github.com/ifdefelse/progpow) implementation and [EIP-1057](https://eips.ethereum.org/EIPS/eip-1057) for specification.

 ## Features

-* First commercial ProgPOW Meowcoin miner software for miners.
+* First commercial MeowPow miner software for miners.
 * OpenCL mining
 * Nvidia CUDA mining
 * realistic benchmarking against arbitrary epoch/DAG/blocknumber